07801 552437 | 01444 891596 alex@alexrickardphotography.com

 School Marketing Photography – Planning your School or College Photoshoot

 I adore School Marketing and School Prospectus Photography – it’s possibly my favourite genre.
 I’ve photographed many schools and colleges throughout the South East of England including Ardingly College (Sussex), Cumnor House School (Sussex), Lingfield College (Surrey) and Kings College School in London.
 I specialise in natural lifestyle school marketing photography that can be used by schools and colleges for editorial and commercial use.
 My pictures are widely used on Instagram, LinkedIn, School websites, school prospectuses, banners and posters for displaying around school and on open days.
-I’ve put this article together to give you tips on planning your school photoshoot – I hope you’ll find it useful if you’ve got a shoot booked or are considering one for the future.

 Careful planning will ensure you get the best and widest variety of pictures from your shoot.
 I photograph schools throughout the year but the beginning of the new school year in September and January are especially popular.
 September is a good time to capture the new intake of children in their smart uniforms.
 Equally, the end of the Summer term gets very busy with great weather and plenty of summer activities to photograph.
 When planning your shoot, it’s worth looking at your timetables to work out the best days for photographic opportunities.
 Bookings are taken on a first come/first served basis – please get in touch as soon as you can to secure your date.